-(in millions) 2 2020 2019 2018
+(in millions) 2021 2020 2019

-Balance at January 1 \$ 1.3 \$ 1.6 \$ 1.9
+Balance at January 1 \$ 1.2 \$ 1.3 \$ 1.6

-Increases related to current year tax 0.2
+Increases related to current year tax 0.1

 Increases from prior period positions 0.2

-Decreases from settlements with tax authorities (0.2) -
+Decreases from settlements with tax authorities (0.2)

-Decreases due to lapse of statute of limitations.
-(0.1) (0.3) (0.5)
+Decreases due to lapse of statute of limitations (0.1) (0.1) (0.3)

-Balance at December 31 \$ 1.2 \$ 1.3 \$ 1.6
+Balance at December 31 \$ 1.2 \$ 1.2 \$ 1.3

 The Company's accounting policy is to recognize interest and penalties related to income tax matters in income tax expense.
-At December 31, 2020 and 2019, accruals for interest and penalties amounting to \$0.4 million are included in the Consolidated Balance Sheets but are not included in the table above.
-At December 31, 2020 and 2019, liabilities for unrecognized tax benefits, including interest and penalties of \$1.5 million were included within Other long-term liabilities on the Consolidated Balance Sheets.
-At December 31, 2020 and 2019, unrecognized tax benefits of \$0.1 million were included as a component of Deferred tax liabilities on the Consolidated Balance Sheets.
+At each of December 31, 2021 and 2020, accruals for interest and penalties amounting to \$0.4 million, are included in the Consolidated Balance Sheets but are not included in the table above.
+At December 31, 2021 and 2020, liabilities for unrecognized tax benefits, including interest and penalties of \$1.6 million and \$1.5 million, respectively, were included within Other long-term liabilities on the Consolidated Balance Sheets.
+At each of December 31, 2021 and 2020, unrecognized tax benefits of \$0.1 million, were included as a component of Deferred tax liabilities on the Consolidated Balance Sheets.

-All of the unrecognized tax benefits of \$1.2 million and \$1.3 million at December 31, 2020 and 2019, respectively, would impact our annual effective tax rate, if recognized.
+All of the unrecognized tax benefits of \$1.2 million at each of December 31, 2021 and 2020, would impact our annual effective tax rate, if recognized.
 We do not expect any significant change to our unrecognized tax benefits as a result of potential expiration of statute of limitations or settlements with tax authorities within the next twelve months.